brorfred/ocean_forest/README.md

-# random_ocean
+# ocean_forest

-random_oean is a Python package to perform Random Forest regressions based on in-situ obervations of ocean properties.
-The main use case is Export Production, and in the future Primary Production
+ocean_forest is a Python package to perform Random Forest regressions based on in-situ obervations of ocean properties.
+The main use case is Primary Production based on insitu data from Mattei.

 ## Installation